Zeal-Parmar/BMI-Generator/README.md

 # BMI-Generator
 Checkout if you need a workout or your favourite meal Today.
-Its a BMI Calculator.
+It's a BMI Calculator.